ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/file_backed_operation.md

 memory (especially when several workspaces are merged), this has led to the development of file-backed workspaces.
 The essence of these workspaces is that events are only loaded into memory when they are required and removed from memory when the are not longer needed.
-This can be done sine many operations only require the box structure, which in this scheme is always loaded into memory.
+This is possible since often it is sufficient to have the accumulated information of the *MDBox* itself.
+Note that the boxes and their structure are always loaded into memory.

-Below we want to discuss the basic mechanisms for file backed operation.
-As one would hope, most of this is abstracted into the data structure itself and the algorithms are not aware of it.
+Below we want to discuss the basic mechanisms for file-backed operation.
+Most of the mechanism is abstracted into the data structure. there are however

 ### Basic data structure enhancement

-The basic data structure which holds actual data, i.e. the *MDBox*, contain an *MDBoxSavable* instance which is an *ISaveable*.
+The basic data structure which holds actual data, i.e. the *MDBox*, contains an *MDBoxSavable* instance which is an *ISaveable*.
 The *MDBoxSavable* contains a reference to its box will ask the box to write itself to memory when required via the *save* method or to release the events which are currently stored in memory via *clearDataFromMemory*.
 This method will clear the *data* vector which contains the events in an *MDBox*.

-Another thing to note is that events are given a boxId which is generated when a *MDGridBox* is split into the a set of *MDBox* instances.
+Another thing to note is that events are given a `fileID` which is generated when a *MDGridBox* is split into the a set of *MDBox* instances.
 The *BoxController* provides a contiguous and incrementing index range for these boxes.
 This ID is used to sort the boxes when they are saved to file later on.
 This ensures that boxes which are children of the same grid and on the same level are very close to each other on disk.
-This is used for optimization and in some algorithms such as *SliceMD* and *BinMD* the binIDs are explicitly sorted before they are saved to file.
+This is used for optimization and in some algorithms such as *SliceMD* and *BinMD* the `fileID`s are explicitly sorted before they are saved to file.
+Note that traversing boxes in this order is effectively a breadth-first traversal.

 An implementation detail which is quite relevant is the *DiskBuffer* class.
 It stores boxes (or rather references to *MDBoxSavable* s) which we want to write